Generic Name: clopidogrel (kloe PID oh grel)

 Because clopidogrel keeps your blood from clotting, it can also make it easier for you to bleed, even from a minor injury.
 Contact your doctor or seek emergency medical attention if you have bleeding that will not stop.

 If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using clopidogrel.
-You may need to stop using the medicine for at least 5 days before having surgery, to prevent excessive bleeding.
+You may need to stop using the medicine for a short time before having surgery, to prevent excessive bleeding.
 Follow your doctor's instructions and start taking clopidogrel again as soon as possible.

-Do not stop using clopidogrel without first talking to your doctor.
-Use clopidogrel regularly to get the most benefit.
+You should not stop using this medicine suddenly.
+Use clopidogrel regularly even if you feel fine or have no symptoms.
 Get your prescription refilled before you run out of medicine completely.

 Store at room temperature away from moisture and heat.